GiuseppeDiGuglielmo/hls4ml-udma/petalinux/README.md

 PetaLinux (or Petalinux SDK) is a Xilinx development tool that contains everything necessary to build, develop, test, and deploy embedded Linux systems (Zynq and ZynqMP boards).
 For more details see the Reference Guide [UG114 v2019.1](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_1/ug1144-petalinux-tools-reference-guide.pdf).

+These guidelines are for Avnet Ultra96-V2 and Petalinux v2019.1:
+- targeting a different board should be as easy as downloading a different Board Support Package (BSP);
+- targeting a different version of Petalinux may be easy as well, but these guidelines do not cover the introduction of Vitis (things may be different there).

+Finally, the guidelines have been tested wtih Ubuntu Linux 18.04.6 LTS.
+For a complete list of supported OSes see the Reference Guide [UG114 v2019.1](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_1/ug1144-petalinux-tools-reference-guide.pdf).

 ## Quick Install

-The following guidelines have been tested wtih Ubuntu Linux 18.04.6 LTS.
-For a complete list of supported OSes see the Reference Guide [UG114 v2019.1](https://www.xilinx.com/support/documentation/sw_manuals/xilinx2019_1/ug1144-petalinux-tools-reference-guide.pdf).

-Install the required packages:
+Install some required packages:
 ```
 sudo apt-get install -y gcc git make net-tools libncurses5-dev tftpd zlib1g-dev libssl-dev flex bison libselinux1 gnupg wget diffstat chrpath socat xterm autoconf libtool tar unzip texinfo zlib1g-dev gcc-multilib build-essential libsdl1.2-dev libglib2.0-dev zlib1g:i386 screen pax gzip
 ```

+If something else is missing, please add it to the list above.

 Download the [PetaLinux 2019.1 installer](https://www.xilinx.com/member/forms/download/xef.html?filename=petalinux-v2019.1-final-installer.run).
 Autentication is required.